matomo-org/developer-documentation/docs/plugin-settings.md

 ## Type of settings

- The Piwik platform differentiate between
-"System Settings", "User Settings" and "Measurable Settings".
-"System Settings" add new sections to the "General Settings" page, "User Settings" add new sections to the "Personal Settings" page and "Measurable Settings"

-The Piwik platform differentiates between  and [UserSetting](/api-reference/Piwik/Settings/UserSetting).
+ The Piwik platform differentiate between "System Settings", "User Settings" and "Measurable Settings":

 **User settings** can be configured by any logged in user and each user can configure the setting independently.
 The Piwik platform makes sure that settings are stored per user and that a user cannot see another users configuration.